izharul-haq/debting/README.md

 5. Send list of debts to someone from contact via Whatsapp (currently only available to Indonesian phone number).

-Additional features in version 2.0.0:

-1. Clear all debts you/someone owe(s) at once.
+6. Clear all debts you/someone owe(s) at once.

-2. Clear all data.
+7. Clear all data.

-3. Input amount via calculator.
+8. Input amount via calculator.

 ## Screenshots